Welcome to Accessibility.

 The transition from high school to college can be a rewarding but challenging time for many students and their families, and students with disabilities have an extra step to navigate this transition.
 The Goldman Center for Student Accessibility is here to provide insight, guidance, and information for you at each step of the way.
 Now that you are committed and confirmed for starting in the fall, you are welcome to apply for disability accommodations.
 Students can request accommodations at any time; however, for incoming fall semester students, we recommend beginning the process in the summer well before arriving on campus in August.
 The process can sometimes take several weeks, so we encourage you start as soon as possible.
 The professional staff in the Goldman Center are ready to help!

-• For more background, watch the video or review the slides of our May 31 Accessibility at Tulane Family Programs webinar.
+• For more background, review the slides of our Accessibility at Tulane Family Programs webinar.

 Important Deadline Information:

-Dining: Incoming students who are seeking accommodations should complete the Dining Plan Petition through Dining Services.
+Dining: Incoming students who are seeking accommodations should explore support through Tulane Hospitality and consider a Dining Plan Petition.
+Additional support for dining-based concerns can be found through our Dining page.

-The transition from high school to college is one for the whole family.
-Now, the student is the advocate and agent of any request for accommodations.
-As such, it is important that the incoming student initiate and complete the application.
-Parents, guardians, and counselors can provide support during this process, but the student must be the one to submit the application, schedule the Welcome Meeting, and provide their narrative during the Welcome Meeting.
+Parents, guardians, and counselors can provide support during this process, but the student must be the one to submit the application, schedule the Access Interview, and provide their narrative during the Interview.

 Accommodations in college may pertain to the academic, housing, and/or dining environments depending on your disability-related needs in college.
 Incoming students wishing to continue academic accommodations in college MUST complete our Request Form and submit supporting documentation.

 Ideally, you should submit your application and documentation simultaneously.
-If you have questions or concerns about our documentation requirements, please see our Documentation Guidelines or the "Suggested Documentation Elements" further down on this page.
+If you have questions or concerns about our documentation requirements, please refer to our Documentation Guidelines.
+Students needing current documentation may consider utilizing the Fillable Provider Form.
+This form is not necessary if you have a comprehensive psychoeducational/neuropsychological evaluation to provide.

 Ideally, you should request your accommodations your first fall semester in the spring or summer before your arrival.